Localized Floquet states in gated bilayer graphene induced by a focused optical beam with orbital angular momentum: numerical result

 As $A_{0}$ reaches certain critical values, in the $\tau$ valley, one or two lowest (highest) energy levels above (below) zero energy reach zero energy.
 Meanwhile, in the $-\tau$ valley, the energy spectrum remains being gapped.
 Thus, an eight-fold or 16-fold degenerated zero energy level appears.
 In the $\tau$ valley, the difference between the zero energy level and the first non-zero energy level is designated as $E_{zn}^{\tau}$.
 In the $-\tau$ valley, the lowest energy level above zero energy is designated as $E_{g}^{-\tau}$.
 The degree of isolation of the zero energy level from the other energy levels is characterized by the value $E_{d}=min(E_{zn}^{\tau},E_{g}^{-\tau})$.
 In order to generate pure quantum states at the zero energy level for application such as quantum computation and quantum information, large $E_{d}$ is necessary.
 The energy spectrum of the BLG irradiated by the four types of OAM beams are discussed as following:

 (i) For the system with $p=0$ and $l=0$, the energy spectrum in the K and K$^{\prime}$ valleys are plotted in Fig. \ref{figure_1}(a) and (e), respectively.
-As $A_{0}/\omega$ increases from zero to $10$ eV, in the K valley, many energy levels emerge from the bulk band and approach zero energy; in the K$^{\prime}$ valley, no energy level emerge from the bulk band.
-The first zero energy level appears as $A_{0}/\omega$ reaches $5$ V/nm, with $E_{zn}^{+}=0.015$ eV.
+As comparison, the bulk band edge of the Floquet states of the BLGs under irradiation of plane wave are plotted as thick black lines.
+The plane wave is equivalent to the Gaussian beam with $w_{0}\rightarrow\infty$, and then $U(\mathbf{r})\rightarrow1$ in Eq. \ref{fieldOAM}.
+In this case, $A_{z}(\mathbf{r},t)\rightarrow0$, so that the interlayer hopping terms are not modified.
+The effect of the irradiation is equivalent to a spatially uniform valley-polarized staggered sublattice potential in each graphene layer, i.e., $\Delta=-4\tau\eta(e_{0}A_{0}v_{F})^{2}/(\hbar\omega)$, so that the bulk band edge is approximately given by $E_{\pm,p}\approx\pm(V+\Delta)$.
+The Floquet states are non-localized, and have continuum energy spectrum above $E_{+,p}$ (below $E_{-,p}$).
+For the K valley, as $A_{0}$ increases from zero to a critical value $A_{0,p}$ that satisfies the condition $V-4(e_{0}A_{0,p}v_{F})^{2}/(\hbar\omega)=0$, the bulk band gap decreases and reaches zero.
+As $A_{0}$ further increases, the bulk band gap increases.
+For the K$^{\prime}$ valley, the sign of $\Delta$ is the same as $V$, so that the bulk band edge is larger than $V$.
+For the BLGs under irradiation of the Gaussian beam, $w_{0}$ is decreased to a finite value, then the energy spectrum is modified due to two factors.
+Firstly, the spatial region with $E_{\Gamma}<|2V|$ become a circular area with finite radius, so that the continuum energy spectrum between $E_{\pm,p}$ and $\pm V$ become discrete energy levels due to finite size effect.
+Secondly, as $A_{0}>A_{0,p}$, the interlayer hopping terms are strongly modified, so that discrete energy levels appear between $E_{+,p}$ and $E_{-,p}$.
+For the systems with varying $(p,l)$, the comparison with plane wave have the same features, which can be found in Fig. \ref{figure_1}(a-h).
+As $A_{0}\omega$ increases from zero to $10$ V/nm, in the K valley, many energy levels emerge from the bulk band and approach zero energy; in the K$^{\prime}$ valley, no energy level emerge from the bulk band.
+The first zero energy level appears as $A_{0}\omega$ reaches $5$ V/nm, with $E_{zn}^{+}=0.015$ eV.
 The zero energy level is eight-fold degenerated.
-With the same $A_{0}/\omega$, $E_{g}^{-}$ is much larger than $E_{zn}^{+}$, so that $E_{d}=0.015$ eV.
-As $A_{0}/\omega$ further increases, more zero energy levels appear, whose $E_{d}$ is smaller than $0.015$ eV.
+With the same $A_{0}\omega$, $E_{g}^{-}$ is much larger than $E_{zn}^{+}$, so that $E_{d}=0.015$ eV.
+As $A_{0}\omega$ further increases, more zero energy levels appear, whose $E_{d}$ is smaller than $0.015$ eV.